microsoft/pai/docs/user/storage.md

 ## Many small files

 In some deep learning jobs, training data is a lot of small files, like image, audio or text.
 Its IO performance is low if those files are not at local already.
-One of practice is to compress them into one file, and then transfer it to local.
-There is extra cost on decompressing, but it's shorter than transferring them in most cases.
+One of practice is to pack them into one file, and then transfer it to local.
+There is extra cost on unpacking, but it's faster than transferring them in most cases.

 ## Large file size

 If need files is in terabytes, it needs to avoid exhausting local disk space.
-It's a common challenge, and jobs on OpenPAI have the same challenge also.
+It's a common challenge, and OpenPAI has the same also.
 A better hardware infrastructure or algorithm is needed to mitigate the challenge.

 ## HDFS in OpenPAI

-OpenPAI has a HDFS service to save logs and other files.
+OpenPAI deploys a HDFS service to save logs and other files.
 This HDFS can be used to store files, BUT it's **NOT** recommended to use.
 As the storage doesn't guarantee quality, due to servers may leave/join OpenPAI cluster frequently, and disk space may not be enough.

 For some very small clusters, if administrators are users also, they may use the HDFS to simplify deployment.
 But above risks should be in mind.